If you’re thinking of doing some building work to your house, you may need to seek planning permission.

 If you build something and you don’t get planning permission, you’ll be served an enforcement notice.
 If this happens, you’ll have to undo all the changes you’ve made.

 The rules for planning permission vary between England, Scotland, Wales and Ireland, so it’s best to double check your local authorities’ website before you apply.

-Before we get into the nitty gritty of planning permission, here are a few terms to bear in mind.
+Before we get into the ins and outs of planning permission, here are a few terms to bear in mind.

-Side elevation – Once you’ve established the principle elevation you’ll be able to work out the side elevation.
-This is basically the side of the house.
+Side elevation – Once you’ve established the principle elevation, you’ll be able to work out the side elevation, which is the side of the house.

 Rear elevation – This is the back of the house, usually facing the garden.

 Eaves - The part of a roof that meets or overhangs the walls of the building.

 Property boundary – This is the line on a housing plan which divides one house from another, including the garden.
 This could be a fence, wall or hedge.